 In this case, you need to have a way to secure your app and make sure everyone knows about it.
 The easiest way to secure the data is to have a special URL for it.

-Another example: Service discovery is a way for cloud services to route requests to the right service.
+Another example: Service discovery is a way for cloud service to route requests to the right service.
 Say you are building a website and are looking for ways to categorize it.
 If you built it in a data center, you would probably use a specialized web server for that.

 However, if you hosted it on a cloud, you would use the generic “aws” cloud resources.
 This is why it is faster to use an IaaS instead of the generic one for these types of requests.